gmarszalek/Rock-Paper-Scissors-Game/README.md

 # Rock Paper Scissors -JavaScript
-<h4>It is a small app that allows you to play Rock Paper Scissors</h4>
+<h4>It is a small app that allows us to play Rock Paper Scissors</h4>